Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 * The necessary privileges to install something on your computer.

 ##Data requirements
 * Street data for the area covered by your transit system, preferably data including pedestrian attributes.
+If you need help preparing high-quality street data for your network, please review [this tutorial](http://support.esri.com/en/technical-article/000012743).
 * A valid GTFS dataset.
 If your GTFS dataset has blank values for arrival_time and departure_time in stop_times.txt, you will not be able to run this tool.
 You can download and use the [Interpolate Blank Stop Times] (http://www.arcgis.com/home/item.html?id=040da6b55503489b90fa51eea6483932) tool to estimate blank arrival_time and departure_time values for your dataset if you still want to use it.

 ## If you have never used Network Analyst before